jjanii/aiven/README.md

 ## API

-The API for frontend is automatically generated based by the `./backend/swagger.yaml` file.
+The API for frontend is automatically generated based by the `./backend/swagger.yaml` file with the help of [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).
 It helps us to be on track with correct types all the time.
 Once an endpoint is created/modified/deleted, just make the same changes to `swagger.yaml` and on root folder (`./aiven`) run

 ```shell